 - Generation Z is entering the market – they are not just clients, but also, your colleagues and competitors.
 Understanding the values of generation Z will make it easier to hire competent team members and predict competitors’ moves.

 There is one thing business owners inevitably have to embrace – the generation gap is just as real in business as in other life aspects.
 It’s natural that Generation Z will be on better terms with technology – their brains are wired to think digitally.
-However, it doesn’t mean you should give up – rather, you need to start thinking ahead and doing twice as much work to adapt to the demands of this dynamic generation.
+However, it doesn’t mean you should give up – rather start thinking ahead and doing twice as much work to adapt to the demands of this dynamic generation.

 What can be transformed digitally?

-The digital transformation process responds to the needs of new market needs, clients, and competitors on many levels.
-Any aspect of the business can be digitized – and there are affordable means around.
+The digital transformation process responds to the needs of emerging markets, clients, and competitors on many levels.
+Any aspect of business can be digitalized – and there are affordable means around.

 I. Customer experience

 Superficial business transformations are a great place to start.
 They are directly visible to the end client and fast to implement.
 Also, there are multiple ways of approaching this matter – you can choose the way that fits your company and strategy the most.